 I remind these people that both the press and the gallery are closed, while the blog lives on.
-I tell them that I’d rather focus on my own work that facilitate the work of other people, who, wonderful and delightful as they all are, nevertheless saw me busting my ass with little hope of financial recompense.
+I tell them that I’d rather focus on my own work than facilitate the work of other people, who, wonderful and delightful as they may be, nevertheless saw me busting my ass with little hope of financial recompense (what an asshole I sound like).
 Then I make a brief comment as if to myself about how all these questions can possible merit interrupting someone’s lunch.
 However, people are stubborn as mules and I am like an irritable feline.
 A bad combination, but unavoidable, so I put down my fork and engage.
 I transcribe a typical conversation between ME and the typical INQUIRING PERSON.
 It runs something like this:

 INQUIRING PERSON: What is Ningyo Editions?

 ME: The accurate question would be what was ningyo ediitons?
 (Here I emphasize the lower case).
 It was a printmaking studio and gallery in Watertown Square specializing in etching and relief printing.
 We published artists’ editions by invitation.
 We still offer contract printing and editioning services.
 Are you interested?

 ME: We closed over a year ago, or about a year ago.
 I can’t remember.
 These days I’m eating lunch, as you can see.

 INQUIRING PERSON: Are you a not-for-profit or a cooperative?